PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 operators without rebuilding maps.
 Squeeze-axis normalization has one shared implementation in `core/model_ir_utils.py`.

+Consecutive duplicate Transpose/Reshape cleanup calls are executed by `run_duplicate_fanout_cleanup`.
+The runner registers stable `cleanup.duplicate_*` pass IDs in `POST_LOWERING_CLEANUP` order, shares one ModelIR index, validates invariants against that index, and deep-snapshots each transaction.
+Invalid state restores the original ModelIR and refreshes the index only on rollback.
+Standalone legacy pass functions remain compatible.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces three compatible branches with a single Split.
 Both require fully known,